Identifying and correcting manganese deficiency in soybeans

 Because increasing the available manganese levels in the soil is difficult, deficiency symptoms will reoccur in the same areas each year soybeans are grown.
 Broadcast manganese fertilizer applications are not recommended due to rapid fixation in the soil.
 Band applications of chelated manganese fertilizers are not recommended either, due to high fertilizer costs.
 However, manganese sulfate can be applied in a 2-by-2 band at planting when soil test levels are low.
 Foliar application of manganese sulfate at 1 to 2 pounds per acre of actual manganese is the most economical and effective method for correcting manganese deficiency.
 Apply 1 pound per acre of actual manganese when the first deficiency symptoms appear (6-inch-tall plants) and apply another pound per acre in 10 days if deficiency symptoms reappear.

 Manganese sulfate should not be tank-mixed with glyphosate as the performance of both products will be reduced.
 Ideally, the glyphosate should be applied first and the manganese sulfate applied at least three days later.
 In some cases, the manganese sulfate may need to be applied before the glyphosate.
 In this case, the two applications should be separated by at least seven days.
 If you must tank-mix a manganese fertilizer with glyphosate, always use an EDTA chelated manganese fertilizer.
 It is important to add the ingredients to the tank in the following order:

 - Ammonium sulfate at 17 pounds per 100 gallons

 - EDTA chelated manganese fertilizer

-A Soybean Management and Research Technology (SMaRT) trial conducted at two responsive locations (muck soils) in 2013 showed that manganese sulfate monohydrate fertilizer increased soybean yields by 1.9 bushels per acre over an EDTA chelate manganese fertilizer.
+An on-farm trial conducted at two responsive locations (muck soils) in 2013 showed that manganese sulfate monohydrate fertilizer increased soybean yields by 1.9 bushels per acre over an EDTA chelate manganese fertilizer.